 Against this market backdrop, we have identified several areas of focus, which together form our strategic response and the basis of our investment planning for the next three years.
-We welcome feedback from our customers regards the extent to which we have identified the right focus areas and we have posed a number of questions on page 16 that seek to explore this.

 1. Digitising our business and opening up our data

 World-class digital businesses create engaging touchpoints for customers which enable them to get what they need done, right first time, with low or no customer effort, or increasingly, using fully automated machine-to-machine processes.
 Well-designed digital touchpoints will drive up self-service by our customers and machine-to-machine relationships, driving down Xoserve's costs.
 More importantly they will make transacting with Xoserve a lower cost for our customers, who are already factoring these assumed efficiencies into their plans and depend on us getting this right.